klahrich/chiefhustler/content/posts/portfolio-july-2021.md

 ### Disclaimer

 I'm not married to any of these stocks.
-They don't care about me and I don't care about them.
+They don't care about me and I only care about them as long as the underlying business remains an attractive investment.

-I am very scared of commitment bias and hope to be able to change my position on a dime if the facts change.